 Having access to affordable clean energy should not be a luxury in Canada.
 Yet, rural, remote, and Indigenous communities often face energy costs that are up to three times the Canadian household average.
-Energy poverty means that families are suffering from high rates of asthma, cardiovascular disease and mold-related illnesses caused by living in cold, poorly ventilated homes.
-It means shipping diesel fuel across some of Canada’s most pristine environments, and it means some families are forced to choose between paying heating bills or paying for life’s other essentials.
-It does not need to be this way.
-Ecotrust Canada believes that new, clean technologies combined with innovative policies and local expertise can come together to solve energy poverty in Canada once and for all.
+Energy insecurity means that families are suffering from high rates of asthma, cardiovascular disease, and mold-related illnesses caused by living in cold, poorly-ventilated homes.
+It means transporting diesel fuel across some of Canada’s most pristine environments, and it means some families are forced to choose between paying heating bills or paying for life’s other essentials.
+It should not be this way.
+Ecotrust Canada believes that new, clean technologies combined with innovative policies and local expertise can come together to eliminate energy insecurity in Canada.

 Why Ecotrust Canada?

-Ecotrust Canada has built a team of in-house technical and business expertise in home energy solutions, policy research, and energy retrofits.
+Ecotrust Canada has built a team of in-house technical and business experts in home energy solutions and policy research.
 Ecotrust Canada offers a service to communities that is unique in a number of ways:

 - Ecotrust Canada brings resources to the table and offers services at a significantly reduced cost for committed community partners.